ramessesii2/finops-agent-lt/README.md

 FinOps forecasting agent that ingests Kubernetes cost/utilization metrics from Prometheus and generates forecasts using Datadog's TOTO zero-shot model.

-> Currently in development - K8s deployment files work as-is, just build Docker image, push, and apply deployment.
+> Currently in development

+> Helm & K8s deployment files work as-is, just build Docker image, push, and apply deployment.

+> The default value of Helm chart also includes a public image of finops-agent in ghcr and so optionally you can skip docker build & push.

 **Note**:
-- Validation & Optimizers are broken at the moment.
+- Optimizers are broken at the moment.
 - NBEATS adapter specific code will be removed completely.
-- A versatile Grafana dashboard will be shipped with k0rdent Service Catalog.
-For now, there are few screenshots from the built `Grafana dashboard` in `/docs`.

 ## Architecture